 Körmend (Kermendin, Kirment) is a town in western Hungary, in Vas County.
 It is on the bank of the Rába river.
 The town is especially well known for its castle which used to belong to the Batthyány family, one of the most important aristocratic families of Hungary.

 The place was first mentioned in 1238 as “Villa Curmend terra regis”.
-Its name can be deriving from the Csagataj Turk word “Kärmän” which meant “castle at a river-ford”.
+Its name can be derived from the Csagataj Turk word “Kärmän” which meant “castle at a river-ford”.
 The city had a castle in 1244 and King Béla IV gifted privileges to the town.
 King István V reconfirmed these rights in 1270 and so did King Robert Károly in 1328.

 The inhabitants were allowed to elect their judge freely and they didn’t have to pay taxes and could inherit properties freely, too.
 It was known as a royal town 12 years later.
 The St. Marton church belonged to the Hungarians while the German settlers used the St. Erzsébet church.